Cincinnati Bengals 2025 Fantasy Football Projections

 PlayerRec.YardsTDRushYardsTDPoints

-Mike Gesicki: Playing for his third team in three seasons, Gesicki had his best season (65/665/2) over that span in his first with Joe Burrow and the Bengals, so re-signing with the Bengals was probably best for his outlook.
-That said, it's difficult to trust him as your starting tight end unless one of the team's big two receivers are sidelined.
-Both of his touchdown receptions were caught in a single game, and Gesicki had as many games wtih 18 (or fewer) scoreless yards (six) as he had 50-plus yard games in 2024.
+Mike Gesicki: Gesicki posted a 65/665/2 campaign in his first season with the Bengals.
+While re-signing in free agency made the most sense for him and his outlook, it would be difficult to trust him as your starting tight end unless one of the team's top two receivers were sidelined.
+And even then, it's possible that the team signing Noah Fant saps what's left of Gesicki's fantasy relevance.
+Both of his touchdown receptions were caught in a single game, and he had as many games wtih 18 (or fewer) scoreless yards (six) as he had 50-plus yard games in 2024.